mohitkumarkanchi/securePDF/readMe.md

 Your final directory structure **must** look like this for the application to function:

+add your pdf document encrypted_doc.pdf in root that needs to be displayed and deleted

 electron-pdf-tool/ <br>
 ├── encrypted_doc.pdf    <-- CRITICAL: Your target file to be deleted <br>
 ├── main.js              <-- Main Process (Logic, Timer, Deletion)    <br>